efcy/pelican-cite/README.md

 #### Labels

-Labels are rendered with the `BIBLIOGRAPHY_LABEL_STYLE` settings, and you cannot set anything in the template.
+Labels are rendered with the `BIBLIOGRAPHY_LABEL_STYLE` setting, and you cannot set anything in the template.

 #### Bibliography